{ Mario Zechner }

 Battle Station

-Now, the past few entries on this blog may have given you the idea, that I'll teach you everything you need to get the a stage, where you can use all the above tools.
-I'm afraid to inform you that this is not the case.
-It would take considerable resources on my end, which I'd rather spend on my family and tinkering with my own projects.
+Now, my recent blog entries may have given you the idea that I'll teach you everything needed to reach this stage.
+I'm afraid that's not the case.
+It would take considerable resources, which I'd rather spend on my family and personal projects.

-However, the above list of tools and things to learn is a good starting point, once you're passed the "made an LED blink with an Arduino" stage.
-(SMD) soldering, PCB design, 3D modelling for 3D printing and so on are all things many gifted people have described in depth, either in book or video form, much better than I ever could.
+However, the above list of tools and skills is a good starting point once you're past the "made an LED blink with an Arduino" stage.
+Many talented people have described (SMD) soldering, PCB design, and 3D modeling in depth, either in books or videos, much better than I could.
 See my previous posts for recommendations.

-I also found that studying existing designs is a fantastic way to learn, same as with software.
-For example, all [Adafruit products] are open source, meaning you can study their schematics and PCB designs for all those little helpful boards they offer.
-Want to design a power management circuit for your own board?
-Have a look at their the PowerBoost 1000, scroll down to the "Technical Details" section and enjoy the schematics and PCB layout files.
-Similarly, as I created my own ESP32-based boards, I took inspiration from the designs by Unexpected Maker and Waveshare.
-Just pick one of their boards, e.g. the excellent Waveshare ESP32-S3 Mini and find the schematics on their Wiki.
+Studying existing designs is also a fantastic way to learn, just as with software.
+For example, all Adafruit products are open source, letting you study their schematics and PCB designs.
+Want to design a power management circuit?
+Check out their PowerBoost 1000 schematics and PCB layout files.
+Similarly, when creating my ESP32-based boards, I drew inspiration from Unexpected Maker and Waveshare designs.
+E.g. check out the Waveshare ESP32-S3 Mini schematics .

 My final recommendation is to get away from Arduino as soon as you possibly can.
 It's a great way to learn, but eventually, you'll need to go one level deeper.
 That opens up a whole new world of possibilities.
 Like porting DOOM to the ESP32-S3 and have it run at 44FPS.